Official curator for the Night of Philosophy in Tel Aviv (Israel) since 2015

 Since 2004, he is Scientific Editor at the Resling Publishing House in Tel-Aviv, where he has directed numerous Hebrew translations of Derrida, Deleuze, Bataille, Lyotard, Anders, Georges Didi-Huberman.

-In 2015, he co-founded, with Charlotte Casiraghi, Joseph Cohen and Robert Maggiori, the Rencontres Philosophiques de Monaco.
+In 2015, he co-founded, with Charlotte Casiraghi and Robert Maggiori, the Rencontres Philosophiques de Monaco.

-He is the official curator for the Night of Philosophy in Tel Aviv (Israel) since 2015.
+He is the official curator for the Night of Philosophy in Tel Aviv (Israel) since 2015, and in Timisoara (Romania) since 2021.

 His philosophical research focuses primarily on German Idealism and European contemporary philosophy, from Phenomenology to Hermeneutics and Deconstruction.
-His recent research on European Nihilism and its various manifestations in Modernity has brought him to focus his work on the philosophical and theological questions of "revelation", "apocalypse" and "election".
+His recent research on the question of History and European Nihilism (and its various manifestations in Modernity) has brought him to focus his work on the philosophical questions of “crises”, “trauma” and “memory” and on the onto-theological questions of "revelation", "apocalypse" and "election".